prio-data/undernourishmentProjections/readme.md

 ## How to setup

 1. Clone this repository in the folder you would want it.
+Open "undernourishmentProjections.Rproj" in RStudio.
 ```bash
 git clone https://github.com/prio-data/undernourishmentProjections.git
 ```